 C02 – Estradiol administration and stress reactivity in females with depression before and after menopause

-C03 – Influence of stopping and starting Oral Contraception on stress and mood
+C03 – The influence of stopping and starting hormonal contraception on neuronal response patterns and mood

 C04 – Targeting Stress Reactivity in Female Affective Disorders: